Skip to Main Content

 Publication Date: 2006

-Gender Studies (Gale OneFile) Offers access to scholarly journals and magazines covering topics including gender studies, family, and marital issues, LGBTQ community, and more.
+Gender Studies (Gale OneFile) This link opens in a new windowOffers access to scholarly journals and magazines covering topics including gender studies, family, and marital issues, LGBTQ community, and more.

-General OneFile (Gale) Our largest general-interest periodical resource allows users to find the information they want quickly, with intuitive searching that ensures they tap into quality sources.
+General OneFile (Gale) This link opens in a new windowOur largest general-interest periodical resource allows users to find the information they want quickly, with intuitive searching that ensures they tap into quality sources.

-Literature Resource Center (Gale) Literature Resource Center is a research-focused literary destination, providing students, academics and researchers authoritative and relevant results on demand.
+Literature Resource Center (Gale) This link opens in a new windowLiterature Resource Center is a research-focused literary destination, providing students, academics and researchers authoritative and relevant results on demand.

-Pop Culture Studies (Gale OneFile) Provide access to scholarly journals and magazines that both analyze and contribute to popular culture.
+Pop Culture Studies (Gale OneFile) This link opens in a new windowProvide access to scholarly journals and magazines that both analyze and contribute to popular culture.